0xB10C/peer-observer/README.md

 The `rpc` extractor periodically queries the Bitcoin Core RPC interface using [corepc].
 Results are published to NATS as RPC events.

+The `p2p` extractor that receives an inbound connection from a Bitcoin node and publishes selected P2P messages and measurements as events into a NATS pub-sub queue.

+The `log` extractor reads the `debug.log` or `stdout` from a node via a pipe and publishes them parsed to NATS.
+It's interesting to activate debug flags, some events can only be seen in logs.

 The tools are written in Python or Rust (or any other language that supports NATS and protobuf).
 They subscribe to the NATS server.
 For example, the `logger` tool simply prints out all messages that it receives, the `metrics` tool produces prometheus